nuCleaRR/Itsp-home-assessment/README.md

 ```

 ### What I didn't like much aka. points to improve
 * Folder structure can be better.
-I didn't want apply some exiting patterns and tried to follow KISS principle, specially having MinimalAPI approach.
+I didn't want apply some existing patterns and tried to follow KISS principle, specially having MinimalAPI approach.
 But still habits forced me to create some familiar layers.
 * No CRUD operations on controllers, just omit them for simplicity sake.
 * Authorization is very basic.
 Obviously, hard coding bearer tokens in tests is a bad approach and need to establish automatic token retrieval using user-jwts or any other approach.
 * Tests far away from comprehensive coverage and can be further improved by collapsing similar tests with Theory + MemberData approach.